Being the 4th biggest cities in Japan and the capital of Aichi Prefecture, Nagoya is a modern city with a handful of good quality veg restaurants.

 Next up is a plate with 3 sushi.
-They are not trying to mimic any other flavors.
-Instead, they are simply cooked to let the original flavors shine.
+They are not trying to mimic any other flavours.
+Instead, they are simply cooked to let the original flavours shine.

 This en men is added to the dinner set for an additional 500 yen.
 It has nori, sprouts, carrots and spring onion on top of the thin noodles.

 The meal ends with a dessert.
 I chose the tofu cheesecake, which has a soft, mousse-like texture.
 A great balance between sweet and acidic.
 The lemon slice on top is candied which shows their attention to detail.

 Overall the food in Colline de Tara is simple yet very well-made.
 This dinner set is about 2200 yen (not including the noodles and drink), but considering it is like a tasting menu, it is worth it.